ahmetcancicek/shopping-cart/README.md

 ### a.
 Register a new user

-You can send a POST request to register a new user and returns a web token for authentication
+You can send a POST request to register a new user and returns a web token for authentication.

 ```
 Method: POST